-- to take no action. (ii) - If the Minister, in his or her capacity as employing authority of (2) a ministerial officer, decides to act under subsection (1)(a), the Minister must direct another person to submit to the Minister a report as to whether there has been a breach of discipline and a recommendation as to any decision to be made under section 82A(3). - A direction must not be given under subsection (2) to the (3) Commissioner. - A person directed under subsection (2) (4) - must comply with the direction of the Minister; and - for that purpose, has the functions of an employing (b) authority under section 82A(1) and under the Commissioner's instructions.
+- (i) to take improvement action with respect to the employee; or - (ii) to take no action. - (2) If the Minister, in his or her capacity as employing authority of a ministerial officer, decides to act under subsection (1)(a), the Minister must direct another person to submit to the Minister a report as to whether there has been a breach of discipline and a recommendation as to any decision to be made under section 82A(3). - (3) A direction must not be given under subsection (2) to the Commissioner. - (4) A person directed under subsection (2) - (a) must comply with the direction of the Minister; and - (b) for that purpose, has the functions of an employing authority under section 82A(1) and under the Commissioner's instructions.